 As part of its effort to save you money from flood damage and reduce your flood insurance premiums, the Borough of Selinsgrove is implementing a variety of flood protection activities, including periodic cleaning of the ditches and channels, regulating new construction in the floodplain, and preserving flood prone areas as open space.
 There are also some things that you can do.
-By clicking on the appropriate links below, you can find information pertaining to flood awareness.
+Below you can find information pertaining to flood awareness.

 The Local Flood Hazard

 Properties in Selinsgrove’s floodplain are subject to three flood problems: over bank flooding, local drainage and area flooding, and sewer backup.
 You could be faced with one, two or all of these hazards.

 The major flood problem facing Selinsgrove is flooding of the Susquehanna River.
 Since 1891, 56 floods have caused the Susquehanna River to exceed its channel capacity and inundate riverfront communities.

 Find out if your property is in the mapped floodplain and subject to over bank flooding by calling the Borough Office at 374-2311.
 The Flood Insurance Rate Map identifies floodplains in the Borough.
 You can download this map here: Selinsgrove FIRM (Map)

 Although some of the most notable floods were the result of tropical storms, the majority of flood events are attributed to snowmelts; 20 of the 25 largest floods on record occurred between January and April.
 Major flood events in our area occurred in 1936, 1972, 1975, 1996, 2004 and 2011.